-The Fund may also invest in securities lending transactions and repurchase and/or reverse repurchase agreements as further described below.
+The Fund may also invest in securities lending transactions as further described below.

 In exceptional market circumstances (such as extreme volatility) and on a temporary basis only, 100% of the Fund's net assets may be invested in liquid assets such as bank deposits, certificates of deposit, commercial paper and treasury bills, with due regard to the principle of risk spreading.